 1. Weight Lifting Burns Fat During The Workout.

 As you know, muscle contractions require energy.
 And anaerobic exercises such as weight lifting consumes a lot of calories.
 But how does calorie expenditure relate to fat loss?
 And why does weightlifting burn fat so well?

 I will give you the short answer first:

 Increasing your daily calorie expenditure by lifting weights will increase the likelihood that your body will burn its fat for energy.

 To ensure your body burns fat for energy, you need to make sure you are in a calorie deficit.
 In other words, make sure you are consuming fewer calories than you are burning (more on that later).

 How Many Calories Does Weight lifting Burn?

 The exact number of calories burnt during weight lifting will vary between individuals.
 As I mentioned before, a 125lb person can burn around 180 calories in 30 minutes.

-But as Amy Golby from MyProtein notes, an intense half hour session can burn anywhere between 100-300 calories depending factors such as individual gender, height, weight, and current muscle mass.
+But as Amy Golby from MyProtein notes, an intense half-hour session can burn anywhere between 100-300 calories depending on factors such as individual gender, height, weight, and current muscle mass.